ibm-cloud-architecture/refarch-eda/README.md

  * A business event of interest would be published to the event backbone
  * The *action* for the event would be written as a cloud Functions action
  * Cloud Functions would be configured to subscribe to the event and use it as a trigger to start the *action*
- * Cloud functions would manage start-up and shut down of compute resources following the serverless compute model.
+ * Cloud functions manages start-up and shut down of the required compute resources following the serverless compute model.

  [Read more ...](docs/evt-functions/README.md)

 4- **Processing Event Streams**: Another aspect of developing event driven solutions is the frequent need to analyse continuous event streams for insights and actions.

-Specialized  *event processing engines* provide the means to run stateful analytical and complex event processing  workloads across multiple event streams while miantiang low latency in processing times.
+Specialized  *event processing engines* provide the means to run stateful analytical and complex event processing  workloads across multiple event streams while maintaining low latency in processing times.

 Including these engines as part of the Event Driven Architecture enables:

 * Analysis and Understanding of  real time event streams
 * Extracting real time event data from the stream so that Data Scientists can understand and derive ML models
 * Running of  analytical proceses, Machine Learning models in line in real time  against the event stream.
-* Matching of complex event patternms across multiple streams and time windows to make decisions and take actions
+* Matching of complex event patterns across multiple streams and time windows to make decisions and take actions

 [Read more ...](docs/rt-analytics/README.md)

-5- **Event Managed State**: While the prime focus for an event driven architectuere is for processing events, there are cases where we need to persist events for post processing and queries by other applications.
+5- **Event Managed State**: While the prime focus for an event driven architecture is for processing events, there are cases where we need to persist events for post processing and queries by other applications.
 With the event backbone we have a builtin Event Log which provides the means to store and reply events published to the backbone, however there are additional considerations when we think about the wider event driven solution space.
 The event driven architecture must therefor also support additional capabilities such as

  * Event Stores optimized for saving events for analytics
  * Event Sourcing for recording state changes and updates across distributed systems with optimized read stores ( CQRS )

 [Read more ...](docs/event-storea/README.md)

 6- **Event Driven Cloud Native Apps (Microservices)** The event driven architecture must also reach across into our application platform.
-Developers will build applictions which interatc with events, and are themseleves event driven that is they will both produce and consume events via the event backbone.
+Developers will build applications which interact with events, and are themseleves event driven that is they will both produce and consume events via the event backbone.
 In this context we can view the Event Backbone as being part of the microservices mesh, providing the communication means between microservices, enabling the support of loosely coupled, event driven microservices as the foundation for an agile application architecture.

-For maximum flexibility the architeture should support both the *Serverless* and *container* based run time models which are core to the modern Cloud Native Approach.
+For maximum flexibility the architecture should support both the *Server-less* and *container* based run time models which are core to the modern Cloud Native Approach.

-IBM Cloud functions provides a *serverless* compute model and simplfied programming model for event drive microservices with the complexities of managing active conumer service instances abstarcted into the servrless compute stack.
+IBM Cloud functions provides a *server-less* compute model and simplified programming model for event drive microservices with the complexities of managing active consumer service instances abstracted into the server-less compute stack.

 [Read more ...](docs/servicemesh/README.md)

 ## Extended Architecture

-With the basic referecnce architecture we examined how to develop event driven applications, how to take action on  events, and how to process event streams.
+With the basic reference architecture we examined how to develop event driven applications, how to take action on  events, and how to process event streams.
 While this may be enough for basic event driven applications there are two areas where we see and expect solutions to extend to:

   * Integration with legacy apps and data resources
   * Integration with analytics/Machine learning for real time insights